Can You Make Money Online without Compromising Quality?

 What you write will be subject to peer review,

-One thing you have to get clear, if you write for helium you have to review a
+One thing you have to get clear, if you wrote for Helium you had to review a

 whole heap of other writer's work to be allowed to survive.